datavis-tech/graph-data-structure/README.md

 <a name="add-node" href="#add-node">#</a> <i>graph</i>.<b>addNode</b>(<i>node</i>)

 Adds a node to the graph.
-The argument *node* is a string identifier that uniquely identifies the node within this graph.
+The argument *node* is a string identifier that uniquely identifies the node within this graph instance.
 If a node with the same identifier was already added to the graph, this function does nothing.

-* `removeNode(node)` Removes a node from the graph.
-Also removes incoming and outgoing edges.
+<a name="remove-node" href="#remove-node">#</a> <i>graph</i>.<b>removeNode</b>(<i>node</i>)

+Removes the specified node.
+The argument *node* is a string identifier for the node to remove.
+This function also removes all edges connected to the specified node, both incoming and outgoing.

 ### Adding and Removing Edges